luiarthur/old_blog/about.md

 subtitle: History
 ---

-I grew up in Hong Kong.
-I developed a an interest for mathematics and a love for classical music in high school.
+I grew up in Hong Kong and developed an interest for mathematics and a love for classical music in high school.

 In Brigham Young University - Hawaii (2007), I studied piano with Stacey